 - the worker performs work that is outside the usual course of the hiring entity’s business; and

-If a worker’s job functions change, that worker, who was previously engaged as a contractor, may now be properly classified as an employee.
+If a contractor’s job functions change, that worker, possibly may now be properly classified as an employee.
 You should consult an employment attorney about the circumstances of your particular situation, especially if you are concerned about how you classify workers in California or other states that apply the ABC test.